KingsMentor/codelab/buildingsmallerapk/enable_resource_shrinking.md

 ![using proguard result](https://raw.githubusercontent.com/KingsMentor/codelab/master/buildingsmallerapk/imgs/enable_resource_shrinking.png)

-As you can see, I've been able to reduces the apk size by just 2 tricks so far, and there's more
+As you can see, I've been able to reduce the apk size by just 2 tricks so far, and there's more